 These potential impacts are in line with the World Bank's 2014 social safety net impact study, "Reducing Poverty and Investing in Human Capital: The New Role of Social Safety Nets in Africa."
 This study finds that social safety net programs contribute to poverty reduction in several ways.
 Impact evaluations have shown that these schemes allow households to meet their basic needs, preserve their income-generating assets (such as livestock), and invest in their children's education and health.

-Cash for those exposed to shocks including confict-related shocks reduces the sense of exclusion among victims and allows them to move out of a state of temporary vulnerability.
+Cash for clashes reduces the sense of exclusion among victims and allows them to move out of a state of temporary vulnerability.
 The following table highlights the main positive social impacts of the program.

-Table 2 Positive social impacts of the PforR program
+Table 2 Positive social impacts of the FORR program